Niha-007/-Best-practices-and-framework-standards/README.md

 ## Creating Allure-reporting folder:
 Follow these instructions - https://docs.askui.com/docs/general/Integrations/allure-reporting#step-2-install-allure-commandline
+We have already included allure reporter code , so you can go directly to - [ Render and View Report.]([url](https://docs.askui.com/docs/general/Integrations/allure-reporting#render-and-view-the-report-in-a-browser-java-required))
 If you cannot run the java installation cmd line, then just download sdk version from website and paste in the same environment as your project directory.

 ## Credentials and usage